lim1017/scheduler/README.md

 # Scheduler Project
 A React application that allows users to book and cancel interviews.
-Tested with Jest & Cypress
+Testing with Jest & Cypress

 ## Final Product